ETS2LA/documentation/docs/02-Getting Started/Setting up a Development Environment.md

 ### 3A.
 Clone ETS2LA with GitHub Desktop.

 [GitHub Desktop](https://github.com/apps/desktop) is a free and open source helper program by GitHub.
 Personally I use Desktop instead of the git command line tools.
-Once you’ve logged into Desktop you can go to _File → Clone Repository → Pick your ETS2LA repo._
+Once you've logged into Desktop you can go to _File → Clone Repository → Pick your ETS2LA repo._

 ### 3B.
 Clone ETS2LA from GitHub.